multixscale/cvmfs-tutorial-hpc-best-practices/docs/cvmfs/what-is-cvmfs.md

 [published](../appendix/terminology.md#publishing) server-side.
 This happens in *transactions*, to ensure that clients observe a consistent state of the repository.

-Hence, once a CernVM-FS repository is accessible on a client system, no subsequent actions must be taken to keep clients up-to-date other than updating CernVM-FS itself on a regular basis, which significantly limits the maintenance burden.
+Once a CernVM-FS repository is accessible on a client system, no subsequent actions must be taken to keep clients up-to-date other than updating CernVM-FS itself on a regular basis.

+This significantly limits the maintenance burden, since no action is required on client systems to update the software stack that is provided through a CernVM-FS repository, since the updates are *streamed in* automatically by CernVM-FS.

+Only the CernVM-FS client should be updated on a regular basis on client systems.

+For more elaborate setups that involve [proxies](../appendix/terminology.md#proxy) or [CernVM-FS replica servers](../appendix/terminology.md#stratum1), additional maintenance is necessary, but again only to update the CernVM-FS components themselves.

 ### Multi-level caching { #features-caching }